Kansas Bar Examination

 Every applicant to the Kansas Bar must submit a properly completed fingerprint card.
 Fingerprint packets are available from the Kansas Supreme Court.
 The Professional Development Office (PDO) schedules one day each semester for the Kansas Bureau of Investigation to visit campus and take fingerprints.
 The PDO will have a limited number of fingerprint packets available for the clinic.
 The Office also has available a brochure that answers frequently asked questions about the Kansas bar application and the character and fitness investigation processes.
 PDO staff provide assistance to applicants throughout the application process.

-The following subjects are tested on the Kansas Bar Exam.
+The following subjects are tested on the Uniform Bar Exam (UBE).
 This information is provided for your convenience only.

 - Conflicts of Laws